rwth-i6/returnn-experiments/2022-lsh-attention/README.md

 # LSH self attention implementation

-This implements locality sensitive hashing (LSH) presented in the [Reformer](https://arxiv.org/pdf/2001.04451.pdf) within RETURNN for encoder-decoder models, as part of the self
+This implements locality-sensitive-hashing (LSH) attention for NMT as presented in our paper ["Locality-Sensitive Hashing for Long Context Neural Machine Translation" submitted to IWSLT2022](https://aclanthology.org/2022.iwslt-1.4/).

 Running this requires some features of [this RETURNN development branch](https://github.com/rwth-i6/returnn/tree/frithjof-self-attention), e.g. the `CumConcatLayer` and being able to specify optional time axes by dim tag name (e.g. `stag:key-window?`).